-- Dual intraarticular sacroiliac joint injections, defined as injections performed in the same joint on two separate occasions, are necessary to confirm the diagnosis due to the unacceptably high false positive rate of single intraarticular sacroiliac joint injections. - A second confirmatory injection is indicated only if the first injection produces at least 75% relief of the primary (index) pain and the onset and minimum duration of relief is consistent with the agent employed.
-This confirmatory block confirms the tested sacroiliac joint as the source if the index pain is reduced by at least 75% and the onset and minimum duration of relief is consistent with the agent employed. - Anesthetic volume must be limited to 1.5 cc to maximize the anatomic specificity of the procedure.
-Concurrent injection of steroid is not appropriate for diagnostic sacroiliac joint injection. - On the day of the procedure, the patient's pain must be at least 3 out of 10 in severity at rest or during a consistently provocative maneuver, which will allow accurate monitoring of the response to the injection.
+- Dual intraarticular sacroiliac joint injections, defined as injections performed in the same joint on two separate occasions, are necessary to confirm the diagnosis due to the unacceptably high false positive rate of single intraarticular sacroiliac joint injections. - A second confirmatory injection is indicated only if the first injection produces greater than or equal to 75% relief of the primary (index) pain and the onset and minimum duration of relief is consistent with the agent employed.
+This confirmatory block confirms the tested sacroiliac joint as the source if the index pain is reduced by greater than or equal to 75% and the onset and minimum duration of relief is consistent with the agent employed. - Anesthetic volume must be limited to 1.5 cc to maximize the anatomic specificity of the procedure.
+Concurrent injection of steroid is not appropriate for diagnostic sacroiliac joint injection. - The day of the procedure, the patient's pain must be at least 3/10 severity at rest or during a consistently provocative maneuver, which will allow accurate monitoring of the response to the injection.